CHÂTEAU LATOUR 1973

 Jean-Marc Quarin

-(12-1997) As luck would have it, I tasted this wine during a recent dinner.
-After Sociando-Mallet 90, Fieuzal 88, La Conseillante 88, we needed something else for the after cheese and our insatiable curiosity.
-The originality of the style, the blend that only age brings and the astonishment created by a vintage that we no longer speak of have delighted us.
-We must never forget the extraordinary longevity of Latour wines, including vintages deemed average.
+Chance had it that I tasted this wine during a recent dinner.
+After Sociando-Mallet 90, Fieuzal 88, La Conseillante 88, something else was needed for after the cheese and our insatiable curiosity.
+The originality of the style, the mellowness that only age brings and the astonishment created by a vintage that is no longer talked about delighted us.
+One must never forget the extraordinary longevity of Latour wines, even in vintages considered average.
 Color.
 Dark red, good intensity for the year, slight evolution.
 Nose.
 Clean, intense.
-Mocha, cedar, blackcurrant, smoked.
-Restlessness.
+Mocha, cedar, blackcurrant, smoky.
+Swirling.
 Quite powerful.
-Soft and suave attack developing on a round and very tasty structure, with a slightly relaxed but very aromatic, fresh, spicy texture.
-Melted tanicity.
-Final evoking cream, metal, spices and blackcurrant.
-Drinks wonderfully well.
-His youth amazes.
+Soft and smooth attack developing on a round and very flavorful structure, with a slightly relaxed texture but very aromatic, fresh, spicy.
+Melted tannicity.
+Finish evoking cream, metal, spices and blackcurrant.
+Drinks marvelously well.
+Its youth is astonishing.

 88 / 100